ryu1kn/procedural-page-crawler/README.md

 You can use this as a command line tool or a JS library.

+## Prerequisite

+This crawler uses Headless Chrome, so Chrome needs to be installed on your machine.

 ## Disclaimer

 This tool started off as a one-time JS script that helps another project.
 Later I found myself using